soulhotel/FF-ULTIMA/.github/CONTRIBUTING.md

 5. Your request, if to an existing feature, should be placed accordingly to the features existing code block (determined by moz-pref sections in the related source file).
     - For example: a change to a tab related setting like `tabs.belowurlbar` would belong to `chrome/theme/settings-TABS.css` & a change to `urlbar.float` would belong to `chrome/theme/settings-urlbar.css`.
 In their relevant sections.
 6. Try to limit your changes to an existing directory.
-7. New settings should be given a simple & conventional name.
+7. New settings should be given a literal (straight-forward) name.
+Example: `urlbar.do.this`
 8. No AI generated code.
 For my sanity.

 ## Theme structure

-Theme structure is important and organized in such a way that finding specific categories, features, or subjects are easy.
+The theme is organized in such a way that finding specific subjects, categories, or features are easy.
-And user preferences try to follow the naming convention as well.
-They're seperated and indexed within the relevant files for easy finding (visually & with ctrl+f).
+And user preferences try to follow the naming convention based on their file placements as well.
+The settings are seperated and indexed within the relevant file for easy finding (visually & with ctrl+f).
 > *Below is a tree of the major source files.
 This structure should be easy to navigate, but feel free to open an issue if you see room for improvement.*

 ```